This article was originally published on 30/03/2022.

 A local system will require ongoing maintenance and monitoring by IT staff with high-level expertise.
-System updates will need careful planning, and thus tend to happen periodically.
+System updates will need careful planning and thus tend to happen periodically.
 As a result, an on-premise system may not benefit from frequent interim updates.

-A major advantage of a cloud-based ERP facility is that it can be readily scaled to meet fluctuating business demand.
+A major advantage of a cloud-based ERP facility is that it can be readily scaled to meet fluctuating business needs.
 Such agility is highly cost-effective because a business will only pay for additional system resources during the period they are actually required.

 Scaling up an on-premise ERP facility often requires the purchase of additional elements.
 So this kind of system may be slower to adapt to changing market conditions.

 With a cloud ERP facility, the remote supplier is responsible for data security.
-They’ll use encryption to protect your data, and shield against known vulnerabilities through regular security updates.
+They’ll use encryption to protect your data and shield against known vulnerabilities through regular security updates.
 Scheduled data backups will also allow data recovery if a problem should occur.